 - Bake the cobbler for 40-45 minutes, or until the cobbler is bubbly.

 - Serve warm with whipped cream or vanilla ice cream!

 Need more paleo desserts?
 Try out this paleo strawberry skillet muffin!
 Or, these gluten free blueberry muffins (they're paleo too)!
 I love using fruit in desserts, and they feel more "paleo" that way too!
 All of these are naturally gluten free, grain free, refined sugar free, and dairy free, so you know you are safe with these!
 You'll be healthier just for indulging in these desserts! 😉

-Palm shortening has gotten a bad rap from how it’s produced.
-It’s true, some companies horribly mistreated, even killed, animals while harvesting and producing crops.
-There are two brands I like to use to avoid supporting other companies with low to no ethics.
-The Spectrum brand and Nutiva-Nurture Vitality both use sustainable practices toward animals and the ecosystem.
+Palm shortening has gotten a bad rap from how it's produced.
+It's true, some companies horribly mistreated, even killed, animals while harvesting and producing crops.
+There are brands I like to use to avoid supporting other companies with low to no ethics, look for the right labels when shopping that show the product is eco friendly and sustainably sourced.

 I strongly dislike consuming food that I know comes with bad practices or mistreatment, so when I can I always choose to purchase better quality brands with high ethical standards.
 It's definitely a process and I'm not where I'd like to be, as most of those companies are sadly smaller and have to charge a higher price.